 This version of the draft analyses the inter-domain SR-TE option.
 A future update of this draft will provide an high-analysis of the BGP-LU option.
 Other options are not analysed in this document.

 It is assumed that each packet domain in Figure 4 is implementing SR-TE and the stitching between two domains is done using end-to-end/multi-domain SR-TE.

-It is assumed that the MDSC adopts the partial summarization model, described in section 2.2, having full visibility of the underlying multi-layer TE topology.
+It is assumed that each packet domain in Figure 4 is using TI-LFA, with SRLG awareness, for local protection within each domain.

+[Editor’s note:] Analyse how TI-LFA can take into account multi-layer SRLG disjointness, providing that SRLG information is provided by the O-PNCs to the P-PNC throught the MDSC.

 The MDSC needs to translate the L3VPN SLA requirements to TE requirements and specific SR policies.

+It is assumed that the MDSC adopts the partial summarization model, described in section 2.2, having full visibility of the packet layer TE topology and an abstract view of the underlay optical layer TE topology.

+The MDSC needs to translate the L3VPN SLA requirements to TE requirements and specific SR policies.

-The MDSC needs to find the SR-TE path- between PE13 (hub PE) and, respectively, PE23 and PE14 (spoke PEs) that meet the L3VPN TE requirements.
+The MDSC needs to find the SR-TE paths between PE13 (hub PE) and, respectively, PE23 and PE14 (spoke PEs) that meet the L3VPN TE requirements.

 For each SR-TE path required to support the L3VPN, it is possible that: